Lagoa-s-lab/DOME/README.txt

 words, if |c| <= prec then we assume that c = 0.
 5. "epsilon" is the small constant to make the optimization problem well-posed.

 Two datasets namely "data_set_1" and "data_set_2" are also available.
-Loading each dataset in MATLAB loads two variables into the workspace: "chunk" and "Ts", the two first inputs of dome function.
+Loading each dataset in MATLAB loads two variables into the workspace: "chunk" and "Ts" that are the first two inputs to "dome" function.